Cefn Mawr Rangers F.C.

 Cefn Mawr Rangers Football Club is a Welsh football team based in Cefn Mawr, in the community of Cefn within the County Borough of Wrexham, Wales.
 The team last played in the North East Wales Football League Premier Division, which is at the fourth tier of the Welsh football league system.
+They currently run junior level teams.

 History

 The club was established in 2016 and played in the North East Wales League, finishing third and gaining promotion to the Welsh National League (Wrexham Area).
 The club had planned to play in the North East Wales Football League Premier Division for the 2022–23 season but resigned from the league in July 2022.